Cool Old Games

 When a black 3 is discarded, the discard pile is “blocked” for the next turn.
 The following player will be forced to draw from the draw pile instead.

-The Canasta card game is played across multiple rounds, and the first team to reach 5000 points wins the game.
-Scores are discussed in the Scoring section of the guide.
+The game is played across multiple rounds, and the first team to reach 5,000 points wins the game.
+Scores are discussed more in-depth in the Scoring section of the guide.

 Each team consists of 2 players, and the standard game of 4 players consists of 2 teams of two.

-The members from each team are to sit opposite each other during the game.
+The members of each team are to sit opposite each other during the game.

 Initial Melds